BrooksV/SqlQueryClass/README.md

 - CODE_OF_CONDUCT.md -- Standard GitHub code of conduct and standards
 - GitHub_Action_Docs.md -- How to add GitHub Action WorkFlows to automate CI/CD (Continuous Integration/Continuous Deployment)
 - LICENSE -- MIT License notice and copyright
-- project.json -- ModuleTools project configuration file used to build the `SqlQueryClass` module
+- project.json -- ModuleTools project configuration file used to build the `GuiMyPS` module
-- README.md -- Documentation (this) file for the `SqlQueryClass` module
+- README.md -- Documentation (this) file for the `GuiMyPS` module
-- .vscode\settings.json -- VS Code settings used during `SqlQueryClass` module development
+- .vscode\settings.json -- VS Code settings used during `GuiMyPS` module development
 - *.guide.md -- various guides such as api, contributor, wpf

 ### archive Folder

-`.\SqlQueryClass\archive` is not used in this project.
+`.\GuiMyPS\archive` is not used in this project.
 Its a temporary place / BitBucket to hold code snippets and files during development and is not part of the build.

 ### Dist (build output) Folder

-Generated module is stored in `dist\SqlQueryClass` folder, you can easily import it or publish it to PowerShell Gallery or repository.
+Generated module is stored in `dist\GuiMyPS` folder, you can easily import it or publish it to PowerShell Gallery or repository.

 ### Src Folder

 - All functions in the `public` folder are exported during the module build.
 - All functions in the `private` folder are accessible internally within the module but are not exposed outside the module.
-  - All files and folder contained in the `resources` folder will be published to the `dist\SqlQueryClass` folder.
+- All files and folder contained in the `resources` folder will be published to the `dist\GuiMyPS` folder.

 ### Tests Folder